-The inspection assessed progress since the last care inspection to determine if the practice was delivering safe, effective and compassionate care and if the service was well led.
+The inspection assessed progress with any areas for improvement identified during and since the last care inspection and to determine if the practice was delivering safe, effective and compassionate care and if the service was well led.

 Examples of good practice were evidenced in all four domains.
-These related to staff training and development, patient safety in respect of radiology, the environment, the range and quality of audits, health promotion and engagement to enhance the patients' experience.
+These related to patient safety in respect of staff training and development, recruitment, safeguarding, the management of medical emergencies, infection prevention and control, radiology and the environment.
+Other examples included health promotion, engagement to enhance the patients' experience and governance arrangements.